Published on September 16th, 2018 | by Michael Barnard0

 Which electric cars will be lusted after by collectors?

-That’s a 1901–1903 Oldsmobile Curved Dash Runabout in the sepia-toned picture above.
-Why is it featured in this article?
-According to Hemmings, which bills itself as the world’s largest collector-car marketplace, it is #1 on the list of the top 100 most collectible American cars.
+According to Hemmings, which bills itself as the world’s largest collector-car marketplace, the 1901–1903 Oldsmobile Curved Dash Runabout is #1 on the list of the top 100 most collectible American cars.
 They put that list together for their 100th edition back in 2013.

 They have a methodology of sorts, but I enjoy working up an approach from scratch and then comparing to actual experts to see how bad my thinking is.